|Guide||♦||18 Triplogs||0 Topics|

 A Real Hole in the Wall

-Beginning from Peralta Trailhead, this out & back hike starts out east on the Dutchman Trail.
-Continuing on the Dutchman, it then turns north to connect with the Whiskey Spring Trail which proceeds to the Red Tanks Trail which is then followed east for a short distance through Upper La Barge Canyon to the world-renowned "Herman's Cave" (See Notes: #1)...
+Beginning from Peralta Trailhead, this out & back hike starts east on the Dutchman Trail.
+Continuing on the Dutchman, it then turns north to connect with the Whiskey Spring Trail, which proceeds to the Red Tanks Trail, which is then followed east for a short distance through Upper La Barge Canyon to the world-renowned "Herman's Cave" (See Notes: #1)...

 "Who the heck is Herman?" you may ask.
-Well let me tell you a little about Herman - The man, the myth, the legend.
+Let me tell you a little about Herman - The man, the myth, and the legend.
 When Jacob Waltz lay on his deathbed, two people were at his side.
 A local Phoenix friend named Julia Thomas and a young German immigrant boy named Reinhart Petrasch.
-Legend has it that in his last hours Jacob tried desperately to explain the location of his secret gold mine in the Superstition Mountains to Julia and Reiney (#2).
-After his death these two completely inexperienced city slickers headed into the wilderness where their fate would then be sealed, but not before ensnaring a few others in the legendary trap known as the "search for the Lost Dutchman Mine".
+Legend has it that in his last hours, Jacob tried desperately to explain the location of his secret gold mine in the Superstition Mountains to Julia and Reiney (#2).
+After his death, these two utterly inexperienced city slickers headed into the wilderness where their fate would then be sealed, but not before ensnaring a few others in the legendary trap known as the "search for the Lost Dutchman Mine."

-After their initial search came up empty handed, Reiney mailed his father Gottfried and his brother Herman to come to Arizona to assist them, which they did.
+After their initial search came up empty-handed, Reiney mailed his father Gottfried and his brother Herman to come to Arizona to assist them, which they did.
 In the end, after many fruitless years, Julia spent every penny, lost her business, gave up, and returned to the city as a pauper (#3).
-Gottfried also gave up, returned to Montana and died shortly thereafter in 1914 (#4).
-It was Reiney and Herman who were unable to escape the lure of lost treasure and spent the rest of their destitute days living in the desert wilderness looking for something they would never find.
-Evidently Reiney couldn't take it any more and ended up blowing his head off with a shotgun in 1943.
+Gottfried also gave up, returned to Montana, and died shortly thereafter in 1914 (#4).
+Reiney and Herman were unable to escape the lure of lost treasure and spent the rest of their destitute days living in the desert wilderness looking for something they would never find.
+Evidently, Reiney couldn't take it anymore and ended up blowing his head off with a shotgun in 1943.
 Herman then died of natural causes ten years later, an old and broken man.
 But Hey!
 He did end up getting both a cave and a mountain named after him!

-At the Coffee Flat intersection bear left and remain on the Dutchman Tr. as it begins its climb to Miner's Summit and the Whiskey Spring Tr.
-The climb is not too arduous and take time to check out the views behind you along the way (#5).
+At the Coffee Flat intersection bear left and remain on the Dutchman Tr. as it begins its climb to Miner's Summit and the Whiskey Spring Trail #238 The climb is not too arduous and take time to check out the views behind you along the way (#5).

-As you are negotiating this little area you will come around a bit of a corner and Herman's Cave will suddenly loom large above you to the left - and I mean ABOVE.
-The cave is high at the base of the Herman Mountain cliffs and you must scramble up a steep slope of scree and boulders to get there.
-Although there are some faint trails, they are much easier to spot on the way down so just use your perseverance and creativity to get up there.
+As you are negotiating this little area, you will come around a bit of a corner, and Herman's Cave will suddenly loom large above you to the left - and I mean ABOVE.
+The cave is high at the base of the Herman Mountain cliffs, and you must scramble up a steep slope of scree and boulders to get there.
+Although there are some faint trails, they are much easier to spot on the way down, so use your perseverance and creativity to get up.

 The climb back up the hill out of Whiskey Spring Canyon, which didn't seem like much going down, may get your full attention this time.
-Once at the top its pretty much a downhill to flat cruise all the way back to the trailhead.
-I didn't think this would be all that strenuous of a hike, but I ran out of water and the three of us were all pretty well spent when we finally shuffled into the parking lot.
+Once at the top, it's pretty much a downhill to flat cruise back to the trailhead.
+I didn't think this would be all that strenuous of a hike, but I ran out of the water, and the three of us were all pretty well spent when we finally shuffled into the parking lot.